 Answering a Lawsuit

-For most people without legal training, the legal process can be daunting.
-It can be a source of great worry for a person to be served with a lawsuit.
-While the Office of the Minnesota Attorney General cannot provide legal advice in private legal matters, this flyer has some general information that may be of some assistance if you are sued in Minnesota state district court.
+Being served with a lawsuit can be understandably distressing.
+While the Office of the Minnesota Attorney General cannot give legal advice in private legal matters, this flyer has some general information that may help if you are sued in Minnesota state district court.
 If you are sued in small claims court instead (also called “Conciliation Court”), please read the last section of this flyer, titled "About Conciliation (Small Claims) Court."

 Start of a Lawsuit

-- by mail, if the Defendant agrees in writing to accept service of the Summons and Complaint by mail and signs a form that so indicates.
+- by mail, if the Defendant agrees in writing to accept the Summons and Complaint by mail.

 Do Not Ignore a Lawsuit

 Under Minnesota law, a Plaintiff may start a lawsuit against you just by serving it on you, even if the lawsuit has not been filed with the court yet.
-Because of this law, a Summons and Complaint that is served on you will not necessarily include a court file number.
-Similarly, if you call the court to ask whether a lawsuit has been filed, the court may not be aware of the lawsuit (since, as noted above, a lawsuit can be started in Minnesota state court by serving you with it even though it has not been filed in court).
-Do not assume that a lawsuit is a scam simply because the court clerk has no record of it: if you believe the lawsuit may be a scam, call the Plaintiff, or their lawyer, to ask more about the suit.
+Because of this law, a Summons and Complaint that is served on you will not always have a court file number on it.
+Similarly, if you call your county court to ask whether the lawsuit is real or has been filed, the court may not be aware of the lawsuit yet.
+This does not mean that the lawsuit is not real, however.
+Do not assume that a lawsuit is a scam simply because the court has no record of it: if you believe the lawsuit may be a scam, call the Plaintiff, or their lawyer, to ask more about the suit.

 If you ignore a lawsuit against you, you could be found to be “in default,” meaning you did not give the Plaintiff an Answer by the deadline.
-Under Minnesota law, when a Defendant does not Answer a lawsuit, a Plaintiff may ask the court for a default judgment against you—essentially an automatic win for the Plaintiff.
+Under Minnesota law, when you do not Answer a lawsuit, a Plaintiff may ask the court for a default judgment against you—essentially an automatic win for the Plaintiff.

 The Garnishment Process